How to Set Up a Password-less SSH Login

 Assuming initial setup went as intended, you will connect to the remote machine without having to log in.
 You can shorten the connection steps even further by creating an alias in bash_profile so that you are only required to type a short command to immediately connect to the specified remote server.

-There are some obvious potential security risks with using ssh without a password, the best way to mitigate that is to lock down the client machine with lock screens for screen savers and sleep and boot passwords, all of which you should be utilizing anyway.
+There are some obvious potential security risks with using ssh without a password, the best way to mitigate that is to lock down the client machine with lock screens for screen savers and sleep, using a lock screen keyboard shortcut when you leave a workstation unattended, and setting appropriate login passwords, and enable FileVault disk encryption, all of which you should be utilizing anyway.
+You can even go a step further and enable a firmware password.